12 Scenarios at a Glance

 • Ranks dead last under every weight scheme

-• Dominated by 9 of 11 other scenarios
+• Beaten by 10 of 12 other scenarios on the combined scoring

 • Destroys 85% of mature forest canopy